lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 ##########################################

-Lab Specific Biass Filter Usage:
+Lab Specific Bias Filter Usage:

 Make sure that parsimony_per_site_analysis.py and sequenceAnalyzer.py are in the same directory.